-During the course of the Fellowship, Fellows will have the opportunity to participate in events sponsored by the New York Council for the Humanities.
-Fellows are also eligible for project funds from the Council to support public programs developed during the course of their Fellowship.
-Throughout the Fellowship, Fellows are encouraged to work collaboratively with the Council to identify community partners, explore public humanities methods and programs, and share findings as their research progresses.
+During the course of the Fellowship, Fellows will have the opportunity to participate in events sponsored by Humanities New York.
+Fellows are also eligible for project funds from HNY to support public programs developed during the course of their Fellowship.
+Throughout the Fellowship, Fellows are encouraged to work collaboratively with HNY to identify community partners, explore public humanities methods and programs, and share findings as their research progresses.

 Fellows will be part of a cohort from these nine New York universities: The City University of New York Graduate Center, Columbia University, Cornell University, New York University, SUNY Buffalo, SUNY Stony Brook, SUNY Binghamton, the University of Rochester, and Syracuse University.

 ELIGIBILITY: Applicants must be enrolled as a graduate student in a humanities discipline, broadly defined, at one of these nine universities: The City University of New York Graduate Center, Columbia University, Cornell University, New York University, SUNY Buffalo, SUNY Stony Brook, SUNY Binghamton, the University of Rochester, or Syracuse University.
 Interested applicants should contact their university’s humanities center for other, university-specific, requirements.